Common Financial Pitfalls & How to Avoid Them - Fleximize

 By Chris Woodard

 Many of the mistakes that small business owners make are minor and can be easily fixed.
 However, some major ones, mostly involving money and cash flow, can have devastating effects on their businesses.
-It's important to familiarize yourself with the common pitfalls that new business owners often fall into so that you can protect your business and avoid making the same mistakes.
+It's important to familiarise yourself with the common pitfalls that new business owners often fall into so that you can protect your business and avoid making the same mistakes.

 1. Not having a cash cushion